maldo/AS/README.md

 UMA protocol have two more pieces the Resource Server managed by the resource owner and the Client Server managed by the Requesting Party.

 ##The server
 To execute the server, remember to inicializate a Redis instance and a MongoDB.
-The AS starts in cluster mode be default.
+The AS starts in cluster mode and with http by default.
 You can start it with:

 	npm start